kotlin-graphics/openvr/README.md

 ## Binding Features:

+- using jna in direct mapping (~ jni performances)
 - original comments preserved and properly formatted
 - every struct method is offered also much more user friendly offering also full interoperability with glm, `getProjectionMatrix` returns, for example, directly a glm `Mat4`
 ```kotlin